gamingumar/react-directory-structure/README.md

 An opinionated React Native / React boilerplate for starting new Project.

 - React Native App directory structure with some basic boilerplate including some reusable components and context setup.
-- I use this to start new React Native project and similar structure can also be followed in React Web Projects.
+- Use this to start new React Native project and similar pattern can also be followed in React Web Projects.
 - Browse through the src/ folder

 ## Features